WMI (Windows Server 2003) monitoring

 A user account that belongs to the

 Performance Monitoruser group.

 Comma-separated list of the processes to be monitored

 Comma-separated list of Event Viewer log files that are to be monitored for errors

 Enable debug logging

-Select this only if Dynatrace ONE requests it so they can investigate an issue.
+Select this only if a Dynatrace product expert requests it to investigate an issue.

 Name of the group

 The IP address of all network interfaces and the ports used by the services is automatically captured, as are the following metrics:

 - Domain/IP address(es)